 Sure, compared to a resin DW-5600 it’s heavy at 167 grams versus 53 grams, but 53 grams is seriously light to begin with.
 YouTube reviewers as well as those on the forums don’t have a problem with the weight.
 It may be a little heavy for a metal watch, but it’s not overly so considering its ruggedness and water resistance.
 In comparison, a Seiko Prospex SBDC033 diving watch is 183 grams.

 Bad reason #5: It’s too hard to find for list price

-Update: It looks like the limited edition gold GMW-B5000TFG-9 will be very hard to find at this point.
+Update: It looks like the limited edition gold GMW-B5000TFG-9 will be very hard to find at this point and your best bet may be at big Macy’s stores in major cities as they have just added them (as of the week of June 4).
 Consider yourself very lucky if you are able to buy it for list price.
 If you must have it at any cost you can check the eBay listings (affiliate link).
-The silver, non-limited GMW-B5000D-1 (eBay affiliate link) has also been selling out at retailers and we’re not sure about its future availability, though some retailers like Macys.com have not listed it online yet.
+The silver, non-limited GMW-B5000D-1 (eBay affiliate link) has also been selling out at retailers and we’re not sure about its future availability, though it’s likely to remain in production and be re-stocked.

 Bad reason #6: It’s overkill or a novelty